Diary entries

 Rachmaninoff's role: Concerto Soloist and Chamber Musician

-Notes: Satina notes that this was a concert by students of the Conservatory, with ‘proceeds given to the needy students’.
-Satina also notes that because of the lack of some instruments in the orchestra, Rachmaninoff accompanied Avierno in the playing of the Vieuxtemps.
+Notes: Satina noted that this was a concert by students of the Conservatory, with ‘proceeds given to the needy students’.
+Satina also indicated that because of the lack of some instruments in the orchestra, Rachmaninoff accompanied Avierno in the Vieuxtemps concerto.
 Precise details of the works, including whether more than single movements were played, were not known by Satina, although Goldenweiser in his reminiscence of the composer wrote that only the first movement of Rachmaninoff's concerto was performed, as was also confirmed by Keldysh (p.
-78).
+78) and Val'kova (vol. 1, p.
+108).
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 September 26 1892 (Julian calendar)